ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Randomized Control and RL Formulation

 \subsection{ART-RL: Auxiliary Problem with Gaussian Policies}

-We model control randomization with a stochastic policy that, for each triple $(t,x,\psi)$, specifies a probability distribution of the time warping rate $\theta$.
-Inspired by the entropy-regularized formulation in the discrete-time setting \citep{ziebart2008maximum} and its continuous-time counterpart \citep{ huang2022achieving}, where Gaussian policies are optimal, we consider the Gaussian family indexed by \(\lambda\ge0\):
+We model control randomization with a stochastic policy over the time-warping rate $\theta$.
+Inspired by entropy-regularized control \citep{ziebart2008maximum,huang2022achieving}, we consider the Gaussian family indexed by \(\lambda\ge0\):

 where $\mu$ is a measurable deterministic policy and $Q$ is defined in~\eqref{eq:Qexplicit}.
-Let $\Pi^{(\lambda)}$ denote the class of policies of the form \eqref{eq:gaussian_policy} with finite second moments.
-This parameterization adapts the variance to the problem geometry: since $Q(x,\psi)$, as shown in \eqref{eq:ltesummary}, is proportional to the local truncation error of the Euler-discretized probability-flow dynamics, scaling the variance inversely with $\lvert Q\rvert$ reduces randomness in stiff regions while allowing more randomness elsewhere.
-The scalar $\lambda$ controls the overall noise level without affecting the mean.
-For analysis we assume \(\lvert Q(x,\psi)\rvert>0\) almost surely on compact intervals; in practice we replace \(\lvert Q\rvert\) by \(\lvert Q\rvert\vee\varepsilon\) for a small \(\varepsilon>0\).
+Let $\Pi^{(\lambda)}$ be the class of such policies with finite second moments.
+Since \(Q\) is proportional to the Euler local-error proxy, the variance is smaller in stiff regions and larger elsewhere; \(\lambda\) controls the overall noise level without changing the mean.
+For analysis we assume \(\lvert Q(x,\psi)\rvert>0\) almost surely on compact intervals; in practice we use \(\lvert Q\rvert\vee\varepsilon\) for small \(\varepsilon>0\).

 Given a policy $\s\in\Pi^{(\lambda)}$, let $\bigl(x^{\s}(t),\psi^{\s}(t)\bigr)_{t\in[0,T]}$ denote the corresponding state process which, according to \citet{wang2020reinforcement}, satisfy

 The corresponding total-time constraint is $\int_0^T\int_{\mathbb{R}}\theta\s_t(\theta)\dd\theta\dd t=T$.
 The objective function for the auxiliary problem is